Today is January 1, 1868 | Winter | 9°C

 • Baron / Báeron (Neighbourhood)

 The Baron, also called Báeron, represents the neighbourhood that is part of a District, which is again part of an Amt.
-The Baron is considered lower nobility and has the most contact with the "normal" peasants;
+The Baron is considered lower nobility and has the most contact with the ""normal"" peasants;

 • Freemen / Burgess